kstanfo00/PID-Fan/README.md

 - The wiring was subpar
 - We had to re-lazer cut because we didn't account for height of photointerrupter
 - It was hard to find the range of the motor, which made PID tuning harder.
+- We accidentally destroyed a 50 dollar metro board because we fed it 15 volts.
+Make sure to have someone review your wiring when you are working with more voltage than the board can handle.